 How does a condition monitoring system work?

 The system monitors physical vibrations from drive elements such as motors, pumps and fans transmitted through the metal housings.
 The system records three general parameters: ISO10816, RMS, and the peak-to-peak value based on the acceleration signal and its curve envelope.
-The information provides a trend curve over time giving users an early sign of changes.
+The information provides a trend curve over time, giving users an early sign of changes.
 Temperature monitoring is also included in the device to allow for monitoring and cross-reference with an additional related trend.

 Given some basic parameters, the smart sensor determines the appropriate alarm thresholds.
-When enough measurement data is available, the pre-set alarm thresholds are replaced by the newly determined ones.
+When enough measurement data is available, the pre-set alarm thresholds are replaced, by the newly determined ones.
 It can monitor specific frequencies, such as those found in damaged rolling bearings, gear teeth and fan propellers.

 The SCM includes component templates for entering operational data for fans, pumps, toothed belt drives, clutches, gearbox stages and shafts.
 A teach function allows the SCM sensor to learn how the machine behaves in its normal operating state.
 It then creates a memory map of the vibration readings.
 A database integrated into the sensor also contains data from Schaeffler for standard rolling bearings.
 By recognising imbalance, misalignment and knocking, the system detects damage to the relevant components.

-The smart sensor mounted on the rotating equipment feeds information back into the VSD and the VSD compares these vibrations with a look-up table held inside the VSD’s internal PLC.
-This then determines the condition of the motor and the VSD reports this information in one of three ways.
+The smart sensor mounted on the rotating equipment feeds information back into the VSD, and the VSD compares these vibrations with a look-up table held inside the VSD’s internal PLC.
+This then determines the condition of the motor, and the VSD reports this information in one of three ways.
 To an Andon beacon; through the VSD’s keypad, or to an HMI.

-This system works with any brand of motor and the user requires no prior knowledge of vibration analysis to interpret the alarm codes.
+This system works with any brand of motor, and the user requires no prior knowledge of vibration analysis to interpret the alarm codes.
 The SCM is available for new drive systems, but users can retrofit it into any Mitsubishi Electric F or A800 E2 model VSD.
-Regardless of configuration, it offers peace of mind for both VSD and drive train, giving practical early warning signals and preventing costly downtime and loss of production.
+Regardless of configuration, it offers peace of mind for both the VSD and drive train, giving practical early warning signals and preventing costly downtime and loss of production.